notweerdmonk/notweerdmonk.github.io/items/bytebanditsctf2020_autobot_01/bytebanditsctf2020_autobot_01.md

 ```

 Although there are no symbols in the ELF file we can disassemble the machine code using a start address and a length in terms of bytes.
 Registers can be used in the expression to define the start address.
-We need the address of the current instruction, and therefore should use `$rip`, for the x86_64 program counter.
+We need the address of the current instruction and therefore should use `$rip`, for the x86_64 program counter.

 Disassemble the instructions from the program counter till 100 bytes.